diabasecoin/sentinel/README.md

-# Dash Sentinel
+# Diabase Sentinel

 [![Test Status](https://github.com/dashpay/sentinel/actions/workflows/test.yml/badge.svg)](https://github.com/dashpay/sentinel/actions/workflows/test.yml)

-> An automated governance helper for Dash Masternodes.
+> An automated governance helper for Diabase Masternodes.

-Sentinel is an autonomous agent for persisting, processing and automating Dash governance objects and tasks.
-It is a Python application which runs alongside the DashCore instance on each Dash Masternode.
+Sentinel is an autonomous agent for persisting, processing and automating Diabase governance objects and tasks.
+It is a Python application which runs alongside the DiabaseCore instance on each Diabase Masternode.

 ## Table of Contents
 - [Install](#install)